skhan159/qbb2022-answers/day1-homework/README.md

 transitions are more likely than transversions

+2.
-2. not defined at all
+#not defined at all

+#used as a separate shell script:

-used vcffile=~/data/vcf_files/random_snippet.vcf
+vcffile=~/data/vcf_files/random_snippet.vcf
 promofile=~/data/bed_files/chromHMM.E116_15_coreMarks_hg38lift_stateno.chr21.bed

-bedtools intersect -a $vcffile -b $promofile > intersect_out_e2.bed and then used the file result to feed: for nuc in C do echo "Considering " $nuc
+bedtools intersect -a $vcffile -b $promofile > intersect_out_e2.bed

+#and then used the file result from the top shell script to feed a second script:

+for nuc in C
+do
+  echo "Considering " $nuc